-- (1) 1Any person who is authorized to administer examinations at institutions of higher education according to BayHSchG and HSchPrüferV, as amended, may serve as examiner.
-2Any member of the University of Bayreuth who is a graduate of an equivalent or comparable programme of study may serve as co-examiner. - (2) 1If a member of the University of Bayreuth who is an authorized examiner leaves the University, he or she may remain an examiner for a reasonable period.
-2Authorization to administer examinations shall generally remain valid for up to three years.
+- (1) Any person who is authorized to administer examinations at institutions of higher education according to 85 BayHIG or HSchPrüferV, as amended, may serve as examiner.
+Any member of the University of Bayreuth who is a graduate of an equivalent or comparable programme of study may serve as co-examiner. - If a member of the University of Bayreuth who is an authorized examiner leaves the University, he or she may remain an examiner for a reasonable period.
+Authorization to administer examinations shall generally remain valid for up to three years.

-1Unless otherwise decided by the chair of examiners, the relevant supervisor shall also serve as examiner.
-2If that instructor is not authorized to administer examinations as laid out in sentence 1, the chair of examiners shall appoint an examiner at the beginning of the semester in which the examination is to be held.
+(3) Unless otherwise decided by the chair of examiners, the relevant supervisor shall also serve as examiner.
+If that instructor is not authorized to administer examinations as laid out in sentence 1, the chair of examiners shall appoint an examiner at the beginning of the semester in which the examination is to be held.